This article covers some advanced error handling techniques that involve filtering and nesting.

 2) Adding a Router followed by filters to the error handler route

-As you can see above, the error takes place at the Create a folder module (A) which has a regular route and an error handler route.
-The latter is followed by a router with 1 route with a filter that defines a specific type of error (Data Error Takes Place), and the other which is the default route for all other errors.
+As you can see above, the error takes place at the Create a folder module (A), which has a regular route and an error handler route.
+The latter is followed by a router with one route that has a filter that defines a specific type of error (Data Error Takes Place), and the other which is the default route for all other errors.
 The first route ends with the Resume directive which contains substitute values for the scenario to resume from module A (Create a folder), while the second route ends with the Rollback directive which stops the scenario execution immediately.

 See the Error processing section for further information on various error types and on how Integromat processes and evaluates them.